shawnr/practical-javascript/organizing-code/72-scoping.md

 ## Local Variables: `let`

 In most of our coding tasks, we attempt to keep our variables and functions local to small pieces of code.
-The `let` command allows us to declare a variable that only exists in the code block where it is declared and any code blocks contained within.
+The `let` command allows us to declare a variable that only exists in the code block where it is declared and any code blocks contained within (children of the original code block).
 Here's an example:

 ```js
 function echoNum(){